 Through a collaborative effort involving LRN founding partners, the Federal Bureau of Investigation and the Association of Public Health Laboratories, the LRN became operational in August 1999.
 Its objective was to ensure an effective laboratory response to bioterrorism by helping to improve the nation’s public health laboratory infrastructure, which had limited ability to respond to bioterrorism.

-Today, the LRN is charged with the task of maintaining an integrated network of state and local public health, federal, military, and international laboratories that can respond to bioterrorism, chemical terrorism and other public health emergencies.
-The LRN is a unique asset in the nation's growing preparedness for biological and chemical terrorism.
+Today, the LRN is charged with the task of maintaining an integrated network of state and local public health, federal, military, and international laboratories that can respond to bioterrorism, emerging infectious diseases, chemical terrorism and other public health emergencies.
+The LRN is a unique asset in the nation’s growing preparedness for biological and chemical terrorism.
 The linking of state and local public health laboratories, veterinary, agriculture, military, and water- and food-testing laboratories is unprecedented.

 In the years since its creation, the LRN has played an instrumental role in improving the public health infrastructure by helping to boost laboratory capacity.
 Laboratories are better equipped, their staff levels are increasing, and laboratories are employing advanced technologies.

 Public health infrastructure refers to essential public health services, including the people who work in the field of public health, information and communication systems used to collect and disseminate accurate data, and public health organizations at the state and local levels.